Who was Saint Patrick?” Why do we celebrate his name today? His legacy is much more than festive green parties, green beer and shamrocks.

 One biographer wrote: “He found Ireland all heathen and left it all Christian.”
 It’s true.
 When Patrick died on March 17, 461 the land that first imprisoned him in fear was now a citadel of faith.

-Today, “St. Paddy’s Day” is reduced to green beer, shamrocks and Irish greetings but we best not forget the man (and his mission) who carved this date…even if some of the tales are more myth than truth.
+Today, “St. Paddy’s Day” is reduced to green beer, shamrocks and Irish greetings but we best not forget the man (and his mission) who carved this date…even if some of the tales may be more myth than truth.

 Oh, and one more thing.
 Patrick never fully exorcised Ireland of the Druids.
 In fact, many of their death celebrations, magic rituals and pagan traditions were tattooed to the Irish.
-And, centuries later, when they migrated to America they brought not just “St. Patrick’s Day” but a holiday the Puritans, Catholics and other Protestants detested and originally outlawed: Halloween.
+And, centuries later, when they migrated to America the Irish brought not just “St. Patrick’s Day” but a holiday that Puritans, Catholics and other Protestants detested and originally outlawed: Halloween.

 PATRICK.
 FORMER SLAVE.
 MISSIONARY TO IRELAND.
 SAINT.